mc-robinson/benchmarking_platform_p23/README.md

 ## License

-The original benchmarking code was distributed with the following license.s
+The original benchmarking code was distributed with the following license

 Copyright (c) 2013, Novartis Institutes for BioMedical Research Inc.
 All rights reserved.